tensorflow/decision-forests/documentation/known_issues.md

     [squeezes](https://www.tensorflow.org/api_docs/python/tf/squeeze) its
     inputs.

-## No all models support distributed training and distribute strategies
+## Not all models support distributed training and distribute strategies

 Unless specified, models are trained on a single machine and are not compatible with distribution strategies.
 For example the `GradientBoostedTreesModel` does